-Check out these two pictures and Kindly tell me which one of these two person will you prefer if you have to take financial advice for yourself.
+Check out these two pictures and Kindly tell me which one of these two people will you prefer if you have to take financial advice for yourself.

-Believe me both of them are the same person.
-It is only the makeup that change your total perspective about the second one.
+Believe me, both of them are the same person.
+It is only the makeup that changes your total perspective about the second one.

-Design of the website is the first thing people generally notice when ever they open any website.
+Design of the website is the first thing people generally notice whenever they open any website.
 Whether the website has the correct combination of the color scheme?
-Does that color scheme really works for you?
+Does that color scheme really work for you?
 How easy it was for you to navigate that site.
 Share your frank opinion on how design and navigation really work for you and how that will effect your readers.

 “Failing to Plan means Planning to fail”.
 What does it mean to you and probably for your readers here in this paid review post?
 You might be little bit confused.
 Allow me to clear this point, for this point check out these two pictures below

 The focus of a website is the site’s intent.
-It means the owner has clearly planned the intent or purpose of the website?
-Do you think how your first time reader will easily discover what the website is trying to accomplish?
+Does it mean the owner has clearly planned the intent or purpose of the website?
+Do you think how your first-time reader will easily discover what the website is trying to accomplish?

 If the website is advertising a product, is it clear and appealing?
 Would you purchase a product from the website? if yes then only advice to your readers.